-If you’re experiencing these symptoms, Dr. Bhuta can evaluate your foot to determine the cause.
-In order to formulate a diagnosis, and rule out other causes, you may need diagnostic testing such as an X-ray.
+If you’re experiencing these symptoms, the doctors can evaluate your foot to determine the cause.
+In order to formulate a diagnosis and rule out other causes, you may need diagnostic testing such as an X-ray.

-Dr. Bhuta is a surgical expert, but he may recommend conservative treatment to heal your plantar fascia inflammation and reduce your pain.
+The doctors are surgical experts, but they may recommend conservative treatment to heal your plantar fascia inflammation and reduce your pain.
 He develops a personalized plan based on your symptoms and lifestyle.

 Treatment may include:

-If your heel pain fails to improve after conservative treatments, Dr. Bhuta may discuss other options.
+If your heel pain fails to improve after conservative treatments, the doctors may discuss other options.
 Special procedures for plantar fasciitis include:

 The Tenex Health TX is a minimally invasive procedure that removes the scar tissue from your plantar fascia.

-If your pain is severe and you can’t find relief from other treatments, Dr. Bhuta may conduct surgery to detach your plantar fascia from your heel.
+If your pain is severe and you can’t find relief from other treatments, the doctors may conduct surgery to detach your plantar fascia from your heel.
 However, this surgery is very rarely necessary.